-If you need a wheelchair for a short period or would prefer to purchase your own wheelchair for long-term use, you should consider either loaning, hiring or purchasing equipment from Local Outlets or searching for an online supplier.
+If you need a wheelchair for a short period or would prefer to purchase your own wheelchair for long-term use, you chould consider either loaning, hiring or purchasing equipment from a local outlet (see examples below) or searching for a national supplier.

 Occupational Therapy referral criteria

 If you are currently involved with or have referred to the Occupational Therapy team, we are able to assess your need of a wheelchair for long-term use as part of a general assessment.
 However, if it is only a wheelchair that you are in need of, please refer to the information given above for guidance.